Real-Time Driver Safety Scoring Through Inverse Crash Probability Modeling: Related Work

 \subsection{Naturalistic Driving Datasets}

-A growing body of work uses large-scale naturalistic driving datasets to study real-world driving behavior beyond crash records.
 The SHRP2 Naturalistic Driving Study \cite{shrp2, guo2019nearcrash} collected continuous driving data from over 3,500 participants, capturing both crash and near-crash events alongside routine driving.
 The Waymo Open Motion Dataset \cite{waymo2021} provides high-frequency (10,Hz) multi-agent trajectories from autonomous vehicle fleets, including vehicles, pedestrians, and cyclists, offering rich spatiotemporal context for safe and near-miss driving scenarios.
 These datasets address a critical gap in crash-only databases like CRSS, specifically the absence of safe driving baselines.
 Prior work has primarily used these datasets for motion forecasting and autonomous vehicle planning rather than for calibrating safety scoring systems.
 To the authors' knowledge, SafeDriver-IQ is the first framework to combine national crash statistics (CRSS) with autonomous vehicle trajectory data (Waymo) in a complementary pipeline for continuous safety scoring.
-Table~\ref{tab:related_comparison} summarizes the capabilities and gaps of existing approaches.
+Table~\ref{tab:related_comparison} summarizes the approaches.